Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Related Work

-\textbf{Knowledge Transfer}~ Inspired by educational psychology, knowledge transfer is studied to realize the generalization of experience, often applied in the scenario where only a few samples can be used for learning~\citep{zhuang2020comprehensive}.
-Since knowledge transfer does not always has a positive impact on target tasks, numerous efforts have been made to maximize the performance of transferring knowledge to a target domain, \textit{e.g.}, DAN~\citep{pmlr-v37-long15}, CORAL~\citep{sun2016return}, and UAN~\citep{You_2019_CVPR}.
+\textbf{Knowledge Transfer}~ Inspired by educational psychology, knowledge transfer is studied to realize the generalization of experience, often applied in scenarios where only a few samples can be used for learning~\citep{zhuang2020comprehensive}.
+Since knowledge transfer does not always have a positive impact on target tasks, numerous efforts have been made to maximize the performance of transferring knowledge to a target domain, \textit{e.g.}, DAN~\citep{pmlr-v37-long15}, CORAL~\citep{sun2016return}, and UAN~\citep{You_2019_CVPR}.
 Nevertheless, very few works are seen in the field of WSI-based cancer prognosis.
-Although a recent study~\citep{shao2025multiple} has explored knowledge transfer, it concerns more about the transferability of MIL models in WSI-based classification tasks.
+Although a recent study~\citep{shao2025multiple} has explored knowledge transfer, it focuses more on the transferability of MIL models in WSI-based classification tasks.
 The transferability of WSI-based prognostic knowledge is still unclear, with many fundamental issues to be addressed.
-Therefore, this paper aims to present a preliminary yet systematic study on this nascent topic.
-Concretely, this paper aims to investigate whether and why WSI-based prognostic knowledge can be transferred across different cancers, as well as whether cross-cancer knowledge can be transferred to further improve prognostic performance, instead of being dedicated to devising a better transfer learning approach with state-of-the-art transfer performance.
+Therefore, this paper's purpose is to present a preliminary yet systematic study on this nascent topic.
+Concretely, this paper aims to investigate whether and why WSI-based prognostic knowledge can be transferred across different cancers, as well as whether cross-cancer knowledge can be transferred to improve prognostic performance, instead of being dedicated to devising a better transfer learning approach with state-of-the-art transfer performance.